The eCommerce industry is booming at a large scale and is estimated to reach $5 trillion in 2022 and $6 trillion in 2024.

 Option 1: Sell on your own Online Store

-This means that you can sell your products over the internet.
-You can develop a full-fledged eCommerce website with robust products management system, user interface, and payment methods.
+This means that you can sell your products over the Internet.
+You can develop a full-fledged eCommerce website with a robust product management system, user interface, and payment methods.

 If you sell physical products, you’ll have to maintain a proper inventory management system.
 It is the core element for the success of an eCommerce business as it determines how efficiently you can fulfill consumer demands.

 - 100% control over products and customer experience

 - Ability to scale up based on your product-market fit

 - Technical skills required

 - Driving traffic at initial levels can be tough

 A marketplace is a vast platform where multiple vendors and brands can sell their products.
 On such platforms, you already have access to a huge consumer base, ready to make purchases – you just have to ensure that your products are visible to them.